oyms/MockDependencyInjection/README.md

 It seeks to remove the need for using `new` directly, letting the tool create the neccessary mocks needed to create an instance of the test target.

+> [!TIP]
-This works best when mostly interfaces are used to represent dependencies.
+> This works best when mostly interfaces are used to represent dependencies.

 ![Mock depencendy injection tool](./resources/logo.png)